nadeemchoudhari/python-k8s-monitoring/README.md

 5. pod-usage-web.py is a script which implements the same but also publishes the information on  http server running on port 8000

-6. This python can be run as container in k8s. yaml files for running it with istio enabled are placed in same repo.
+6. This python app  can be run as container in k8s. yaml files for running it with istio enabled are placed in same repo.